sitebuilderr/swing-trade-app/README.md

-# Swing Trade Alert App
+# Swing Trade Signals Dashboard

-This is a modern full-stack app for swing trading alerts.
+Deployed on Railway with a React + Express stack.